-Compression socks make your legs feel better, or so say those who don’t fly without them.
-Might want to ask a health care professional if they’d be useful for you.
+Thick, compression socks can make your legs feel a lot better, or so say those who don’t fly without them.
+Might want to ask a health care professional if they’d be good for you.

 Tip: Some airlines like United list seat exercises that may help you feel better on a long flight (these include ankle circles, foot pumps and more).

-Tip: More suggestions for good food and crappy food.
+Tip: Here are more suggestions for good food to bring, crappy food to avoid.

 Now have a wonderful flight, and safe travels.